Peppi Zellner

-Hunndens Guiseppi "Peppi" Zellner (born March 14, 1975) is a former American football player in the National Football League (NFL) for the Dallas Cowboys, Washington Redskins and Arizona Cardinals.
-He played college football at Fort Valley State University.
+Hunndens Guiseppi "Peppi" Zellner (born March 14, 1975) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Dallas Cowboys, Washington Redskins and Arizona Cardinals.
+He played college football for the Fort Valley State Wildcats.

-Early years
+Early life

 Zellner attended Mary Persons High School, where he lettered in football and basketball.
 In football, he was an All-Area selection and an All-District selection, and Prep Football Report named him as an All-Dixie selection.
 After his senior season, he participated in the Florida-Georgia All-Star Game.
 In basketball, he was an All-Area selection and played in the North-South All-Star tournament.

 Although he received a scholarship from the University of Georgia, academic problems forced him to join Georgia Military College.
 He began as a strong-side linebacker and was moved to the defensive line as a sophomore.
 He registered 129 tackles (33 for loss) and 15 sacks in his two junior college seasons.